sgitterend/Aight/DESIGN.md

 ## Sketches

 ### 2 Main activities: MapsView and CreateEvent
-The third activity is LogIn
+The third activity is LogIn, which is generally only shown at first use.
+(Left in image below)
 ![](docs/wireframe.png)
+ *Left to right: LogIn, MapsView, CreateEvent and Mapsview with new event opened*
 ### MapsView
 Shows current position on the map, zoomed in to a level that you see no more than a 1 km radius around you.
 Shows all events that are currently active within the view of the map as clickable dots.